Enjoy the TLC of a craft beer for less

 Fun Factory, Winery and Brewery Tours

 By virtue of being produced in small batches with limited distribution, craft beer costs more than its widely produced counterparts.
 This fact goes hand in hand with why we enjoy it so much; it is somebody else's labor of love.
 This isn't a reason to throw in the towel however, and revisit your earliest drinking days of tasteless lagers and 40-ounce malt liquors.
 With a little effort and resourcefulness on your part (it's worth it, we promise), you can still sample unique and tasty brews and save your hard-earned dollars.
-The following five tips will let you have your beer and drink it too.
+The following five ways to save on craft beer will let you have your beer and drink it too.

 Hit a Happy Hour